lambdastack/lambdastack/docs/design-docs/cli/cli-ux.md

 Running containers: 73
 Dashboard: http://12.13.14.15:8008/
 ---
-Run 'lscli components kubernetes update' to update to 1.18.1 version!
+Run 'lambdastack components kubernetes update' to update to 1.18.1 version!
 Use '--dry-run' flag to check update plan.
 ```

 #### component update
 ```
-> lscli components kubernetes update
+> lambdastack components kubernetes update
 [...]
 Kubernetes was successfully updated from version 1.17.1 to 1.18.1!
 ```
 It means that it updated ONLY one component.
-User could probably write something like `lscli components update` or even `lscli update` but there is no need to go all in, if one does not want to.
+User could probably write something like `lambdastack components update` or even `lambdastack update` but there is no need to go all in, if one does not want to.

 ### cli tool update

-User typed `brew update` in and lscli was updated to newest version.
+User typed `brew update` in and lambdastack was updated to newest version.

 #### status
 ```
-> lscli status
+> lambdastack status
 [...]
 Client Version: 0.7.0
 Environment version: 0.5.3